AXErunners/axerunners.github.io/manual.md

 The website runs on [Jekyll](https://github.com/jekyll/jekyll) and currently hosted on GitHub Pages.
 Use the protocol below for maintenance and contribution tasks.

-> Check [Official documentation](https://jekyllrb.com/docs/installation/) for Ubuntu installation
+> Check [official documentation](https://jekyllrb.com/docs/installation/) for Ubuntu installation

 ### Requirements
 * Ruby 2.2.5 and above